-There are two situations in which a translation of the European application will be required:
+There are three situations in which a translation of the European application will be required:

 - (i) the European application was filed according to Art.
-14(2) in a language which is not an official language of the EPO - (ii) the European application was filed by reference to a previously filed application, which is not in an official language of the EPO (Rule 40(3))
+14(2) in a language which is not an official language of the EPO - (ii) the European application was filed by reference to a previously filed application which is not in an official language of the EPO (Rule 40(3)) - (iii) the European divisional application was filed in the same language as the earlier (parent) application on which it is based, where this was not an official language of the EPO (Rule 36(2) see IV, 1.3.3),

-In either case, a translation of the application must be filed at the EPO within two months of the date of filing according to Rule 6(1) (for type (ii)) or Rule 40(3) (for type (ii)).
+In all cases, a translation of the application must be filed at the EPO: in cases (i) and (ii) this must be done within two months of the date of filing according to Rule 6(1) (for type (i)) or Rule 40(3) (for type (ii)); in case (iii) it must be done within two months of the filing of the divisional application according to Rule 36(2).